 - In LTE, the Remote UE provides PRUK ID or IMSI in a Direct Communication Request, but in this solution, the Remote UE provides 5G PRUK ID and/or 5G-GUTI/SUCI in a Direct Communication Request.

-Editor’s note: It is FFS whether this is a feasible solution under unprotected one-to-one PC5 communication when reuses unicast mechanism in TS 33.536 [8].

 6.30.2 Solution details

 1. The Remote UE generates a freshness parameter Nonce_1 for the one-to-one communication and sends a Direct Communication Request to the Relay UE.
 In addition to the one-to-one communication parameters, the message may contain the following parameters: